University of Technology Sydney

 Description

-This subject presents a broad overview of the technologies associated with mobile robots.
-Major topics covered are sensing, mapping, navigation and control of mobile robots.
-The subject consists of a series of lectures on robot fundamentals and case studies on practical robot systems.
-Material covered in lectures is illustrated through laboratory assignments.
-The objective of the course is to provide students with the essential skills necessary to be able to develop robotic systems for practical applications.
+This subject presents a broad overview of the technologies associated with robotics for space environments and related applications of modern robotic systems.
+Major topics covered are sensing, mapping, navigation, path planning and coordination of robots in planetary and microgravity settings.
+The subject consists of a series of classes on robot fundamentals and case studies on practical robot systems.
+Material covered in classes are illustrated through laboratory assignments and a group project.
+The objective of the subject is to provide students with the essential skills necessary to be able to develop robotic systems for particular space applications and related broader contexts.

 Subject learning objectives (SLOs)